vyos/vyos-documentation/docs/configexamples/pppoe-ipv6-basic.rst

 #######################################

 This document is to describe a basic setup using PPPoE with DHCPv6-PD + SLAAC to construct a typical home network.
-The user can follow steps described here to quickly setup a working network and use this as a starting point to further configure or fine tune other settings.
+The user can follow the steps described here to quickly setup a working network and use this as a starting point to further configure or fine-tune other settings.

 To achieve this, your ISP is required to support DHCPv6-PD.
 If you're not sure, please contact your ISP for more information.